 Communicate openly with your doctor, who can help you get the assistance you need.
 Your doctor may advise you to talk to a therapist for additional help.

-Lumino Health’s provider search can help you find various health-care providers in your community, including psychologists.
+Lumino Health’s provider search can help you find various health-care providers in your community, including licensed psychologists.

 PPD is a treatable condition.
-Getting back in the driver seat and taking control will do wonders for you and your family.
+Taking steps to safeguard your mental health can do wonders for you and for your family.
 Know that you are doing a great job and there are helpful resources available to you.